actionhero/www.actionherojs.com/tutorials/actions.md

       }
     },

-    // any middlewares to apply before/after this action
+    // any middleware to apply before/after this action
     // global middleware will be applied automatically
     // default []
     this.middleware = []